Recent Data Shows That Consumers Prefer Products With These Types Of Packages

 And since people want others to view them as being remarkable, products that come in remarkable packages are more likely to be shared with others when they’re discovered.
 In fact, according to a survey from Dotcom Distribution, 40% of consumers share photos on social media of products that they perceive to have distinct packaging.

 A simple way to create product packaging that is distinct, is to create packages that come in different colors or shapes than those of its competitors.
 A great example of this is the packaging for Trojan’s Magnum condoms.
-Initially, the gold wrapper for the condoms were so distinct -- people had to talk about them (as well as the other reason that made them different from the other condoms on store shelves).
+Initially, the gold wrapper for the condoms were so distinct that people had to talk about them (as well as the other reason that made them different from the other condoms on store shelves).

 So, in a world of potato chips that come in bags, be more like Pringles and package them in tubes.